-A platform review committee was assembled to review the platforms with Gary Tarbox and me.
-The members were Greg Arndt, Bill Kajdzik, and Chuck Soule.
-Each person received a packet of information on the OAIS Reference Model, basic digital archive terminology and concepts, a few articles containing reviews of current platforms, and information on the POWRR (Preserving (Digital) Objects with Restricted Resources Tool Grid.
+A platform review committee was assembled to review the platforms, led by consultant Elizabeth Knight and Gary Tarbox.
+Members of the committee were: Greg Arndt, Bill Kajdzik, and Chuck Soule.
+Each member received a packet of information on the OAIS Reference Model, basic digital archive terminology and concepts, a few articles containing reviews of current platforms, and information on the POWRR (Preserving (Digital) Objects with Restricted Resources Tool Grid.
 POWRR performed a comprehensive review of current digital archiving platforms and tools and developed a matrix of functionalities.

-After each platform demonstration, the committee members, Gary and I met to discuss the pros and cons of each platform relative to PNRA system needs and wants.
-Gary, Chuck and I also met with Ann Lally, Head of Digital Initiatives Program at the University of Washington to disuss platforms in general and their use of ContentDM in particular.
-It was concluded that, AtoM most closely met the needs of PNRA in terms of functionality, cost, back-end and front-end ease of use, customization capabilities and ability to integrate with the Archivematica, which is a backend digital object preservation platform that can be utilized for the long-term preservation of PNRA and RHO digital content.
-The AtoM + Archivematica system, if adopted by PNRA will put it on track to ultimately become a Trusted Digital Repository.
+After each platform demonstration, the committee members met to discuss the pros and cons of each platform relative PNRA's needs and wants.
+Elizabeth Knight, Gary Tarbox, and Chuck Soule met with Ann Lally, Head of Digital Initiatives Program at the University of Washington to discuss platforms and UW's use of ContentDM, in particular.
+It was concluded that AtoM most closely met the needs of PNRA in terms of functionality, cost, back-end and front-end ease of use, customization capabilities and ability to integrate with the Archivematica (a back- end digital object preservation platform that can be utilized for the long-term preservation).
+The AtoM + Archivematica system, if adopted by PNRA, will lead to a successful application of becoming a Trusted Digital Repository (TRAC).

-10.3.
-AtoM and Archivematica
+10.3 AtoM and Archivematica